 Type: Moving Image

-Member of: Interview Snippets
+Member of: EIC Interview Snippets

 Abstract: Celia Desmond describes her unusual early career journey – although she loved mathematics as a high-school student, she was counselled to consider a career in nursing or teaching.
 She became a kindergarten teacher, earning a degree in mathematics by taking night courses.
 The neighbours in her apartment building were undergraduate engineering students – and she found their homework interesting.… more